americocunhajr/CRFlowLib/README.md

 The PDF of this article is available for free at: https://hal.archives-ouvertes.fr/hal-01438646

-**If you use this code in any academic work, please cite the above references!**

 ## Documentation

 **CRFlowLib** routines are commented in order to explain their functionality to the final user.
 Each routine has a short description about its purpose, and a list of inputs and/or outputs.